koad/io/README.md

 	- `$CURRENT_DIRECTORY/commands/`
 - if a command of the same name is in the current directory
 	- use it instead: `./$COMMAND_NAME.sh`
-	- load more enviroment vars
+	- load more environment vars
 		- `$CURRENT_DIRECTORY/.env`   (if exists)
 		- `$CURRENT_DIRECTORY/.credentials`   (if exists)
 - then calls the regular command with